-- Goal 4: Systematically inventory and evaluate all historic, cultural and natural resources, landscapes and open spaces as critical and historic elements that make the City special historic resources in the City, and Develop context narratives that provide the historical and architectural basis for evaluating their significance and integrity and provide the funding and resources necessary to conduct that work. - 4.1: Work with neighborhoods to develop interest and participation in documentation of neighborhood buildings and history through architectural and historic surveys.
-Priorities are un-surveyed older neighborhoods, such as Rose Hill, 10th & Page, Little High, south Belmont, and portions of the Strategic Investment Area (SIA). - 4.2: Continue to identify and survey additional significant, individual properties located outside historic districts.
-In addition to historic buildings, consider significant buildings from the recent past (less than 50 years old), structures such as sculptures, landscapes such as public spaces and cemeteries, and archaeological sites. - 4.3: Encourage developers contemplating land-disturbing activities in areas likely to reveal knowledge about our past to undertake archaeological studies prior to development.
+Goal 4: Systematically inventory and evaluate all historic, cultural and natural resources, landscapes and open spaces as critical and historic elements that make the City special.
+Develop context narratives that provide the historical and architectural basis for evaluating their significance and integrity and provide the funding and resources necessary to conduct that work.

+4.1: Work with neighborhoods to develop interest and participation in documentation of neighborhood buildings and history through architectural and historic surveys.
+Priorities are un-surveyed older neighborhoods, such as 10th & Page, Little High, south Belmont, and portions of the Strategic Investment Area (SIA).

+4.2: Continue to identify and survey additional significant, individual properties located outside historic districts.
+In addition to historic buildings, consider significant buildings from the recent past (less than 50 years old), structures such as sculptures, landscapes such as public spaces and cemeteries, and archaeological sites.

+4.3: Encourage developers contemplating land-disturbing activities in areas likely to reveal knowledge about our past to undertake archaeological studies prior to development.
 Help identify financial incentives or funding sources for such studies.
 Encourage where warranted, archeological assessments for rezoning and special use permit requests and for all projects on City-owned parcels.

-- 4.4: Conduct additional survey work as needed to reevaluate existing ADC district boundaries. - 4.5: Survey and evaluate all City-owned property, including schools and parks, for historic and design significance and integrity. - 4.6: Systematically re-survey neighborhoods state- and national-registered historic sites and districts, ADCs and IPPs to update older survey information, beginning with Downtown and North Downtown areas. - 4.7: Generate Have conducted a Cultural Landscape Study and Management Plan for the Lawrence Halprin-designed Downtown Mall, to identify character-defining historic features, and prepare have prepared a treatment and maintenance plan to protect the Mall's historic character and features while supporting it's the Mall's current use. - 4.8: Promote the history of the Downtown Mall through the use of art, technology, public events, and marketing promotion.
+4.4: Conduct additional survey work as needed to reevaluate existing ADC district boundaries.

+4.5: Survey and evaluate all City-owned property, including schools and parks, for historic and design significance and integrity.

+4.6: Systematically re-survey neighborhoods state- and national-registered historic sites and districts, ADCs and IPPs to update older survey information, beginning with Downtown and North Downtown areas.

+4.7: Generate a Cultural Landscape Study and Management Plan for the Lawrence Halprin-designed Downtown Mall, to identify character-defining historic features, and prepare a treatment and maintenance plan to protect the Mall's historic character and features while supporting its current use.

+4.8: Promote the history of the Downtown Mall through the use of art, technology, public events, and marketing promotion.